Skyrealms of Jorune: Reception

+Stephan Wieck reviewed the game in the October 1986 issue of White Wolf.
+He praised the quality of the game system and components as well as its artwork.
+Wieck stated that, "Overall, Jorune is an excellent game.
+I have played almost every major game on the market, and Jorune is the classiest of them all.
+It is rich with life and action; it's a classic.
+The price is high, but the game's worth it."
+He rated the game overall at 9 stars out of 10.

 Robert Neville reviewed the second edition of Skyrealms of Jorune for White Dwarf #82, and stated that "All in all, Skyrealms of Jorune is a worthwhile addition to the gaming field.
 Apart from a distinct need for its GM to have played other rpgs beforehand, and a lack of introductory adventure, it has few faults, and these are outweighed, to my mind, by the depth of detail on the truly fascinating background."

 In the March–April 1987 edition of Different Worlds (Issue #45), Edwin King admired the setting of Jorune, calling it "an alien world that is both believable and entertaining without being so much of a personal creation that no one but its designer can play it."
 However, King criticized the combat system, pointing out the unfairness of some rules, and several internal contradictions.
 He also pointed out the many typographical errors, saying, "Jorune cries out for better proofreading."
 On the other hand, King liked the visual aspect of the game, commenting, "the art in Jorune is excellent and goes a long way towards creating the appropriate atmosphere.
 The illustrations of monsters and intelligent species are particularly well done, and the captions are often intriguing."
 He concluded by giving the game a rating of 3 out of 4, saying, "I think that more care could have been taken with elements of the rules, but the joy of Jorune is in the conception of its environment, rather than the elegance of its system.
 I highly recommend Jorune to anyone who wants to step into a really different fantasy world."

 In the December 1987 edition of Dragon (Issue 128), Ken Rolston admired the second edition of this game, saying, "Boy is this good, and it's different from most other [fantasy role-playing games]."
 However, Rolston found the rules imprecise and badly organized, and the combat mechanics "involved and clunky."
 He also noted the lack of pre-generated characters, and found tips for gamemasters to be inadequate.
 Rolston did like the magic systems and campaign background, and called the illustrations "superb".
 He concluded with a strong recommendation, saying "Skyrealms of Jorune is a wonderfully original and inspiring FRPG campaign setting.
 On that basis alone, it is certainly a worthwhile purchase."